Marcioguilhermemanuel/Marcioguilhermemanuel/README.md

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>

-I'm a software engineer focused on full stack development, passionate about building scalable, modern, and well-architected solutions.
-I’ve worked on high-impact projects in Brazil, the UK, and the US, using technologies like TypeScript, React & React Native, Next.js, Node.js, Docker, AWS, Kafka, Kubernetes, PostgreSQL, microservices, and much more.

-I wrote my first lines of code at age 11, when I wanted to create a private server for a game I loved at the time.
-After a lot of research, I finally got it online — and the feeling was magical.
-I realized I could customize anything just by writing code.
-That moment changed everything for me: I knew I wanted to become a developer.

-Since then, I’ve remained deeply passionate about programming and constantly strive to learn more and become a better professional every day.

-<h2> 🎓 &nbsp;Lifelong Learner & Educator </h2

-One of the things I'm most passionate about is continuous learning and sharing knowledge with others.
-Since the beginning of my journey, I've been fascinated not only by solving complex problems with code but also by helping others understand and grow in their own paths.

 That's why I founded the <strong>[Full Stack Club](https://www.fullstackclub.com.br/)</strong>, a community where I mentor and support over <strong>3,000 aspiring developers</strong>.
 There, I teach practical skills in technologies like TypeScript, React, Node.js, and more — all with a hands-on, real-world approach focused on building solid careers in software engineering.